wetillix/ionic-stripe-checkout/projects/ionic-stripe-checkout/README.md

 }
 ```

 ### 🚀 If you want to use it in `production mode`, you can use this example.
-It's based on Stripe secret key.
+It's based on Stripe publishable key.

 Once installed you need to import our module firstly in `AppModule` :